 Scientific work

-• inequality can lead to language shift,
+• Inequality leads to language shift,

-• minority ideas can thrive in a society,
+• Minority ideas thrive in a society.

 Trajectory